memfault/interrupt/_drafts/conda.md

   wiki pages.
 - You find that a build from your machine works correctly but not the one from CI or your co-workers machine.
-- You check out 6 month-old revision of your project and realize it's probably quicker to reformat your computer and start over than to try and piece together an environment to build the firmware.
+- You check out a 6 month-old revision of your project and realize it's probably quicker to reformat your computer and start over than to try and piece together an environment to build the firmware.
 - You use Windows, macOS, or Linux _without_ Docker.